 Knight, S, Shibani, A & Buckingham Shum, S 2018, 'Augmenting Formative Writing Assessment with Learning Analytics: A Design Abstraction Approach', 13th International Conference of the Learning Sciences: Rethinking Learning in the Digital Age.
-Making the Learning Sciences Count, International Society of the Learning Sciences, pp. 1783-1790.View/Download from: UTS OPUS
+Making the Learning Sciences Count, International Conference of the Learning Sciences, International Society of the Learning Sciences, London, UK, pp. 1783-1790.View/Download from: UTS OPUS

-Shibani, A, Knight, S & Shum, SB 2018, 'Understanding Revisions in Student Writing Through Revision Graphs', Artificial Intelligence in Education, Springer, pp. 332-336.View/Download from: Publisher's site
+Shibani, A, Knight, S & Shum, SB 2018, 'Understanding Revisions in Student Writing Through Revision Graphs', Artificial Intelligence in Education, Springer, pp. 332-336.View/Download from: UTS OPUS or Publisher's site

 Text revision is regarded as an important process in improving written products.
 To study the process of revision activity from authentic classroom contexts, this paper introduces a novel visualization method called Revision Graph to aid detailed analysis of the writing process.
 This opens up the possibility of exploring the stages in students' revision of drafts, which can lead to further automation of revision analysis for researchers, and formative feedback to students on their writing.
 The Revision Graph could also be applied to study the direct impact of automated feedback on students' revisions and written outputs in stages of their revision, thus evaluating its effectiveness in pedagogic contexts.